 5 ways to help your child have a healthy relationship with their mental health

-With Covid-19 and lockdowns, our little one’s lives have been completely turned upside down over the last two years and so it’s never been more important to arm them with the right tools to be able to understand and accept their feelings.
+With Covid-19, lockdowns and many big and devastating world events, our little ones’ lives have been completely turned upside down over the last three years so it’s never been more important to arm them with the right tools to be able to understand and accept their feelings.
 As parents, the role we play in this is key and starts with our own relationship with our mental health and how we model that to our children.

 Kiindred’s resident psychologist Jaimie Bloch shares her 5 tips for helping your child nurture a healthy relationship with their mental health.